kburman/barfi/README.md

   GDT,IDT,IRQ Setput
   Timer added
   Console
-  Keyboard [ issue: cursor is not displaying in right position]
+  Keyboard [ Some issue with cursor buts its funny to watch it dancing.]

 Future Work:
   Long list there is still a lot of work to be done so i am thinking about the future.